MhmedRjb/qtywatcher/README.md

 ## for developer who face the same issue
 - this project will be not bad as a fast soultion but it is need a lot of work there is
   - there is cusotme fields in all fields really effect in stock ledger
   - there is tow reports one for all transection and other for balance only
+  - in my way i will make it more Integrated